Yasin Haji Mohamoud

-Yasin Haji Mohamoud Hiir (Yaasiin Xaaji Maxamuud Xiir) also known as Faratoon (Faraton) is a Somaliland politician, who is currently the speaker of Somaliland's Lower House of Parliament (House of Representatives).
+Yasin Haji Mohamoud Hiir (Yaasiin Xaaji Maxamuud Xiir) also known as Faratoon (Faraton) is a Somalilander politician, who is currently the speaker of Somaliland's Lower House of Parliament (House of Representatives).

 Prior to his election as a member of Somaliland's House of Representatives in May 2021, Faratoon served as the Foreign Minister of Somaliland.
 He formerly served as the Education and Science Minister of Somaliland.
 He also served as the Minister of Interior of Somaliland.

 Biography

 Faratoon was born in Las Anod in 1947.
 He finished his primary education in the city and attended Dayaha High School in Erigavo.
 He studied Social Welfare at Lafoole University, and later became a faculty member there.

 He later worked for the Ministry of Education of Somalia, rising to the position of Director General.
 In 1980, he defected to Qatar after being accused of coup d'état.

 After the Declaration of Independence of Somaliland

 When Somaliland declared independence in 1991, he became the first governor of the Sool region.
-In 1991, President Egal appointed Faratoon as Minister of Health and Labor.
+In 1993, President Egal appointed Faratoon as Minister of Health and Labor.

 In 1997, he became a member of the Somaliland House of Representatives and was one of the members who drafted the Constitution of Somaliland.

 In 2002, when Daahir Rayaale became president, Faratoon became the Minister of Third Country Resettlement.
 In 2003, he visited Yagori with the Somaliland Force.

 In 2003, he moved out of the country and returned in 2016.